clustervision/trinityX/doc/hintsntips_luna.rst

 The last 6 numbers is a MAC address in decimal format.
 See ``man luna`` for more information on how to decrypt it.

-When Luna is able to get MAC addresses from switches, it can display them in ``luna cluster listmacs``.
+When Luna is able to get MAC addresses from switches, it will display them in ``luna cluster listmacs``.

 Other devices present as ``otherdev`` in Luna.
 This class of configurable items will fill DNS records.
 For example, it is handy to resolve PDUs' hostnames.